AdobeDocs/graphql-mesh-gateway/src/pages/gateway/mesh_walkthrough.md

 ---
-title: API Mesh Tutorial
+title: API Mesh walkthrough
-description: This API mesh tutorial covers creating and updating a mesh.
+description: This guide walks you through creating and updating a mesh in API mesh.
 ---

-# API Mesh Tutorial
+# API Mesh walkthrough

-This tutorial covers the basic actions you can perform in a mesh using API Mesh for Adobe Developer App Builder.
+This walkthrough covers the basic actions you can perform in a mesh using API Mesh for Adobe Developer App Builder.

 ## Prerequisites